 A brief overview of Jewish beliefs and rituals in relation to death and dying.
 Also, we offer information for those with loved ones admitted to hospital during times of COVID-19 precautions.

 Information for families whose relatives are admitted to hospital during COVID-19 lock down period.

 “Judaism stresses very strongly the importance of taking care of your own health and the health of everybody,” reminds Rabbi Jonathan Wittenberg, Senior Rabbi of Masorti Judaism.

 During times of increased COVID-19 precautions visiting in hospitals and care homes will be limited or even prohibited.
 It may not be possible to be by the bedside of your loved one, but you can still find ways to feel close to them at home.
 Set regular times when they know that you will be praying for and with them.
 The Psalms, especially 23, 121 and the first part of 139, can offer comfort.
 Some people have found it helpful to light a candle, to sit with a special picture or to spend time calling to mind their sick family member and the things that are important to them.

 The chief Rabbi has composed a special prayer which can be recited at home at a time of your choosing.
 Read the prayer here.

 Virtual communication may be an option.
-You may be able to send a phone or tablet to hospital with your relative, but be prepared that this may not always work or they may be too sleepy to communicate in this way.
+It may be helpful to send a phone or tablet to hospital with your relative, but be prepared that, for technical reasons, this may not always work or they may be too sleepy to communicate in this way.

 Ask the ward staff to pass messages and to do the things you would like to do yourself.
 They will be pleased to help.